-avcli vm-ax-enable --name name --nodes nodes
+avcli vm-ax-enable --name name --node node

-The vm-ax-enable command enables the VM's instance on selected PMs.
+The vm-ax-enable command enables the VM's instance on selected PM.

-name name The name or ID of a VM. nodes node s The name(s) or ID(s) of PM(s) to enable.
+name name The name or ID of a VM. node node The name or ID of PM to enable.